sourish-cmi/sparse_portfolio_Bayes_multiple_test/README.md

 All codes of the paper titled "<b>Sparse Portfolio Selection via Multiple Testing</b>" are available here.
 This is a joint project of <b>Sourish Das</b> and <b>Rituparna Sen</b>.
 The paper is being accepted in <b>Sankhya - B</b>.
 The preprint of the paper can be found here: <a href='https://arxiv.org/abs/1705.01407'>Preprint</a>

-Soon we will upload all the R codes of this paper.

 <b>Following R-packages are required</b>: